lmjohns3/theanets/docs/quickstart.rst

 #.
 Finally, you use the trained model in some way, probably by predicting
    results on a test dataset, visualizing the learned features, and so on.

-The ``theanets`` package provides a helper class, :class:`theanets.main.Experiment`, that performs these tasks with relatively low effort on your part.
+The ``theanets`` package provides a helper class, :class:`Experiment
+<theanets.main.Experiment>`, that performs these tasks with relatively low
+effort on your part.
 You will typically define a model by creating an experiment with a number of *hyperparameters* that define the specific behavior of your model.
 The skeleton of your code will usually look something like this::